OrdnanceSurvey/os-data-hub-api-tutorials/web-development/find-my-nearest/README.md

 }

-// Calculates distance from point to polygon in km and adds teh value to the polygon's properties. function addDistanceFromPointToPolygon(point, polygon) {
+// Calculates distance from point to polygon in km and adds the value to the polygon's properties. function addDistanceFromPointToPolygon(point, polygon) {

     var nearestDistance = 100;